wisdom-framework/wisdom-mailer/README.md

 }
 ````

-The +MailerSenderService+ is injected using the +@Requires+ annotation, then you can use it directly.
+The `MailerSenderService` is injected using the `@Requires` annotation, then you can use it directly.